The Initial registration with the application fee must be submitted by mail.

 Spaces for food vendors are limited, so apply early to nail down your space and the products you want to sell.

-Saturday, July 18, 2020 —Setup begins at 8 am; Food booths should be open for business from 10:00am until 9:00pm.
-Vendors may begin to pack up, but may not start loading out until after 9:00pm when attendees have left the festival grounds.
+On Saturday, October 7, 2023, setup begins at 8 am.
+Food booths should be open for business from 10:00 am until 7:00 pm.
+Vendors may begin to pack up, but may not start loading out until after 8:00 pm when attendees have left the festival grounds.